GiftaMatic/giftamatic-button/README.md

 ```

-With Love from GiftaMatic team.
+With love from GiftaMatic team.